An engineering site visit checklist is critical for most projects. It’s the reality check that keeps designs grounded in the real world.

-- Project kickoff to understand the work scope
+- Project kickoff to grasp the work scope

-#1 Create a clear plan of action for your site visit
+#1 Map out a solid plan of action for your site visit

-Before I visit a site, I figure out what I exactly need to do at the site.
+Preparation is the name of the game.
+Before I set foot on a site, I know exactly what I need to do there.

-- Do you have existing as-built drawings and specifications?
+- Do you have existing as-built drawings and specs?

 - How much new load are you forecasting?

-- Do you have a breakdown of the existing loads?
+- Can you break down the existing loads?

-- Are there any existing issues I should know about?
+- Are there any issues I should know about?

-- How much physical space do we have to enlarge the substation?
+- How much space is there to expand the substation?

 - What’s your lead time for this project?

-- How much downtime can you have in the cutover phase in construction?
+- How much downtime can you handle during the cutover phase?

-- Are other substation upgrades necessary (e.g. security and protective relaying)
+- Are other upgrades needed (e.g., security, protective relaying)?

-- Take photos inside equipment panels (e.g. control panels)
+- Snap photos inside panels (e.g., control panels)

 Come prepared to keep site visits efficient

-After returning from the site visit, you don’t want to say, “DAMN!
-I forgot to take photos inside the control panel!”
+“DAMN!
+I forgot to take photos of the control panel’s interior!”